Asbestos Exposure Among Boilermakers

 How exposure could happen on the job

 Exposure often happened during boiler installation, repair, maintenance, cleaning, teardown, replacement, and overhaul work.
-Boilermakers may also have worked alongside pipefitters, steamfitters, insulators, and mechanics while asbestos-containing materials were being cut, stripped, removed, or replaced.
+Boilermakers may also have worked alongside pipefitters and steamfitters, insulators, and mechanics while asbestos-containing materials were being cut, stripped, removed, or replaced.

 Because this work was often done in tight industrial spaces, dust from old insulation, gasket scraping, packing removal, and boiler repairs could become part of the surrounding job environment.